chrisgervang/thunk-kickoff/README.md

 # thunk-kickoff
 ### Get promises out the door and into your store!

-Thunk Kickoff ensures each async thunk dispatches actions for request status changes (`success`, `pending`, `fail`), and provides essential request lifecycle functions.
+Thunk Kickoff enables you to use promises (or any `async`) with redux-thunk.
+It ensures each async thunk dispatches actions for request status changes (`success`, `pending`, `fail`), and provides essential request lifecycle functions.
 It builds on top of redux-thunk.

 ```
 npm install --save thunk-kickoff